 Taunga is always open to collaborate with people and organisations working for Indigenous Culture, Education, Environment & Socio- economic Advancement in difficult circumstances in the greater Chittagong Hill Tracts.
-We gladly share our materials, publications, policies, etc. for the benefit of others through our website, webpage, face book, stakeholders email list etc.
+We gladly share our materials, publications, policies, etc. for the benefit of others.